Hook and Cod wars: Succession of William IV

-John of Beaumont had meanwhile taken control in Hainault, and made for a rather smooth succession by Margaret over there.
+In the meantime John of Beaumont had taken control in Hainaut, meaning that its succession to Margaret was quite smooth.
 It seems that Holland and Zeeland agreed to the succession at a kind of diet at Geertruidenberg in February 1346.
-In March Margaret arrived in Hainault, and in April she visited Holland and Zeeland.
+In March Margaret arrived in Hainaut, and in April she visited Holland and Zeeland.
 She also made a new truce with Utrecht, which started on 20 July 1346.